Guillawme/helix/README.md

 balance between features out of the box and configurability that suits me well.
 A lot of useful things work right away and are on by default, it's very refreshing!
 So here we go, maybe my last text editor?

+## Practical details

+To use the language configuration for Julia, there needs to be a global Julia environment called `@dev` with the packages `LanguageServer` and `JuliaFormatter` installed.

+To use the formatter for shell scripts, `shfmt` needs to be installed on the system.